NorbertZheng/norbertzheng.github.io/_pages/cv.md

 Research Experience
 ======
 * **Single-Cell Transcriptomics to uncover the Relationships between Inflammation and Hormone in Pituitary Cells**, Research Intern, Sept.
-2020 - now
+2020 - Mar.
+2021
   * National Institute of Biological Sciences, Beijing
   * Advised by Prof. Minmin Luo
+  * Research on issues related to the role of pituitary cells in systemic neuroinflammation at the single-cell transcriptome level.
+  * We revealed the transcriptional differences of different types of pituitary cells in the process of central nervous endocrine inflammation regulation.
+And we discovered a group of transcription factors uniformly expressed in different types of pituitary cells.
 * **SODA: Similar 3D Object Detection Accelerator at Network Edge for Autonomous Driving**, Research Intern, May.
 2020 - Aug.
 2020
   * School of Computer Science, Tsinghua University
   * Advised by Prof. Bin Liu